Diagnosing Alzheimer’s Disease

 Differential Diagnosis

-The symptoms of suspected Alzheimer’s disease are well-known, but they are also often very similar to signs of different disorders and ailments that also impact the brain.
+The symptoms of Alzheimer’s disease are often very similar to those of other brain diseases that affect the brain.
 That’s why so much invasive and extensive testing is required to differentiate between symptoms and ensure an accurate Alzheimer’s diagnosis.

-Memory problems, for instance, are very common among individuals who have suffered brain traumas like a stroke or the development of a tumor.
-Brain scans and blood tests can be used to differentiate these symptoms from those of Alzheimer’s.
-People who have Parkinson’s disease also suffer similar cognitive problems to those with Alzheimer’s, particularly memory loss, confused thinking, and difficulty performing certain everyday tasks.
-Distinguishing between the two is integral for appropriate patient care.
-[1]
+Memory problems are common in individuals who have experienced traumatic brain injury, stroke, or the growth of a tumor.
+Healthcare professionals use brain scans and blood tests to differentiate these symptoms from those of Alzheimer’s.
+People who have Parkinson’s disease also suffer similar cognitive problems to those with Alzheimer’s, particularly memory loss, confused thinking, and difficulty performing specific everyday tasks.
+Distinguishing between the two is integral for appropriate patient care [2].

 Challenges in Early Diagnosis of Alzheimer’s